 You may attend individual, group, or telephone counseling sessions for at least 10 minutes each through your PCP or behavioral health provider.
-You may also call the Oklahoma Tobacco Helpline at 1-800-QUIT-NOW (1-800-784-8669).
+You may also call the Texas smoking cessation help line: 877-937-7848 (Yes Quit).
 You will talk to a trained cessation expert.
 He or she will tailor a plan for you.

 Not all products that may be used for tobacco cessation are included.
 For example, we do not cover electronic cigarettes (e-cigarettes) or vaporizers.